Lobanokivan11/sailfishos-uithemer/docs/guide.md

 Press **B** to go back to the previous page.
 You can quickly restart the homescreen after you applied a setting by pressing **R**.
 You can cancel a countdown or a dialog by pressing **C**.

+## Recovery

+Here you can find advanced settings for UI Themer, e.g. reinstall default icons or fonts if you forget to revert to default theme before a system update or if the applying fails.

+## Backup & restore

+If you are working on a theme or you want to have the default icons in a safe place, you can backup them.
+A compressed archive will be created and saved into */home/nemo/*.
+You can also restore a previous backup.

 ## Further help